1. Key messages

 Source: Own calculations based on the Health Interview Survey, Sciensano [1]

-The crude self-reported prevalence of angina pectoris is higher in people with a low level of education, but after adjustment for age, there are no socio-economic disparities between the different levels of education, even among people aged 65 and over.
+The crude prevalence of angina pectoris is higher among those with lower educational level, but after age adjustment, there are no socioeconomic disparities, even among individuals aged 65 and over.

-Among people with AMI, 67.4% were men.
-The number of person having suffered of AMI was higher in men at any age excepted in oldest age groups (+85 years).
-The highest number of AMI was observed in age group 60-65 among men, and in age group 85-89 among women.
-The incidence rate of AMI increases with age and was higher in men in all age groups.
+Among people with AMI, 53% were men.
+The number of people having suffered from AMI was higher in men across all age groups except in the oldest age groups (+80 years).
+The highest number of new AMI cases was observed in the age group 70-74 for men and in the age group 85-89 for women.
+The incidence rate of AMI increased with age and was higher in men across all age groups, except for the 95+ age category.

 - Incidence rates